Harold Amos Medical Faculty Development Program (AMFDP)

 Physicians must be Board-eligible to apply for this program.
 A dental applicant must be a general dentist with a master’s degree or a PhD or have completed advanced dental education.
 Nurse applicants must be registered nurses with a research doctorate in nursing or a related discipline completed by the application deadline.

-Detailed research plans and budgets for selected finalists must be submitted by the university, school of medicine, dentistry, nursing, or research institution with which the prospective scholar will be affiliated during the term of the fellowship.
+Detailed research plans and budgets for selected finalists must be submitted by the university, school of medicine, dentistry, nursing, or research institution with which the prospective scholar will be affiliated during the fellowship term.

 The university, school, or research institution must meet the following criteria: